Thomas Ostermeier: Schaubühne, 1999–present

-Despite his success Ostermeier still remains true to the gritty, in-yer-face realism he became known for during his time at the Barracke.
+Despite his success Ostermeier still remains true to the gritty realism he became known for during his time at the Barracke.

 In 2004, Ostermeier made his American debut with a production of A Doll's House at the Brooklyn Academy of Music.

 In 2012, Ostermeier staged a highly publicized Arabic-language performance of Hamlet in the West Bank.

 Asked by theatre critic Octavian Saiu at an online event what he fears the most during the COVID-19 pandemic, Ostermeier replied that he fears his own death and added that everyone, regardless of their age, should have the right to live; everything should be done to protect it.

 Also from 2020, Ostermeier presented Who Killed My Father, an adaptation of a 2018 book by Édouard Louis with the lead role played by the author himself, in his stage debut, at the Théâtre des Abbesses in Paris.

 In 2024, Ostermeier directed his version of Ibsen’s An Enemy of the People with Matt Smith at London’s Duke of York's Theatre; it was the first time he directed the play in English.
 In 2025, he and Duncan Macmillan adapted The Seagull with Cate Blanchett, Tom Burke, Jason Watkins, Emma Corrin and Kodi Smit-McPhee at the Barbican Centre in London.